Bitcoin did not appear from nowhere — inheritance and invention

-Bitcoin v0.1 reuses one cryptographic primitive (proof-of-work) from a cited cypherpunk system (Hashcash), borrows several general-purpose computer-science components (Merkle trees, linked timestamping, probability theory) without inheriting them from any single one of its cited references, and synthesizes the rest (decentralized consensus, the UTXO model, mining-reward issuance, the 21-million monetary cap, P2P propagation, ECDSA-based transactions, difficulty adjustment) as new design.
-The Bitcoin whitepaper has eight numbered references, but they do not all play the same role.
+The whitepaper came after the working code.
+Its eight references were assembled to anchor a finished implementation in existing literature — but they do not all play the same role.
+Bitcoin v0.1 reuses one cryptographic primitive (proof-of-work) from a cited cypherpunk-era scheme (Hashcash), borrows several general-purpose computer-science components (Merkle trees, linked timestamping, probability theory) without inheriting them from any single cited reference, and synthesizes the rest (decentralized consensus, the UTXO model, mining-reward issuance, the 21-million monetary cap, P2P propagation, ECDSA-based transactions, difficulty adjustment) as new design.
 This entry walks through what Bitcoin actually contains and where each component came from, separating documented contemporaneous use from post-hoc citation from general-knowledge reuse from novel synthesis.

 1. Citation categories

-This places the whitepaper at the end of Satoshi’s process, not the start.
-The paper documented a working code base; the references were assembled to anchor the documented work in existing literature.
-“Design period” in the conventional sense — a discrete pre-implementation phase — is not the right frame; Satoshi was building Bitcoin in code while doing the conceptual work.
-We use “development period” below to mean the period in which Satoshi was building Bitcoin (writing code, working through the design problems, and ultimately writing the paper that documents the result).
+“Design period” in the conventional sense — a discrete pre-implementation phase — is not the right frame for what Satoshi did.
+He was building Bitcoin in code while doing the conceptual work, as the November 10, 2008 quote at the top of this entry makes explicit.
+We use “development period” below to mean the full span in which Satoshi was building Bitcoin (writing code, working through design problems, ultimately writing the paper that documents the result).

 With that frame, the whitepaper’s eight references fall into three categories with respect to Satoshi’s documented process.
 A fourth category — novel components — is not represented in the references list because there is nothing to cite.